-Understanding the PCI DSS and how it relates to a small to medium-sized eCommerce business is the first challenge for most businesses trying to becoming PCI DSS Compliant.
+Understanding Payment Card Industry Data Security Standards (PCI DSS) and how it relates to a small to medium-sized eCommerce business is the first challenge for most businesses trying to becoming PCI DSS Compliant.
 With this article we hope to simplify what you need to know, what you need to do and why it is important.

 So what is the PCI DSS?